In- Between (2024)

 BRICKS ARE EVERYWHERE, AROUND ME.

-While on my research of city observations, seeing the difference between Hong Kong's architecture and UK's, I realised the most significant building material in the UK is clay red bricks.
-When I see bricks, bricks are everywhere in the UK, and Manchester is no exception.
-Even though it seems like red brick is significant in UK architecture, brick has been identified as a universal common building material.
-That's when I started to think of using bricks as a form in my project, as a universal language and symbol of architecture.
+During my research on cityscapes and architecture, I observed the differences between buildings in Hong Kong and the UK.
+I realised that one of the most significant building materials in the UK is red clay brick.
+Bricks are everywhere in the UK, and Manchester is no exception.
+Although red brick seems particularly prominent in British architecture, brick itself is a universal and commonly used building material.
+That’s when I began to consider using bricks as a form in my project—both as a universal language and a symbol of architecture.

 Soft Bricks